dewitt4/Cloud-Custodain/tools/c7n_trailcreator/readme.md

 name of the service, the event name, and a jmespath expression to get the resource ids.

+Here's a a few examples, covering iam-user, iam-role, and and an s3 bucket.

 ```json
 {
   "resources": [